+At SCA we look forward to this mini vacation, the long weekend attached to the Labor Day holiday, having started back to school on August 7 for the faculty and August 14 for the students.
 This is where we find ourselves today.
 The first Monday in September and an opportunity to celebrate people in all walks of life.
-Today we honor and celebrate the many forms of human work and what we would call the, “fruits of their labor.”
-There is strong commentary written on the dignity of human work, from Papal Encyclicals to the Catechism of the Catholic Church.
+Today we honor and celebrate the many forms of human work and what we would call the “fruits of their labor.”
+There are strong commentaries written on the dignity of human work, from Papal Encyclicals to the Catechism of the Catholic Church.

 In his Encyclical Letter, Laudato Sì, presented in Rome on May 24, 2015, on the Feast of Pentecost, Pope Francis wrote: “Work should be the setting for this rich personal growth, where many aspects of life enter into play: creativity, planning for the future, developing our talents, living out our values, relating to others, giving glory to God…We were created with a vocation to work…Work is a necessity, part of the meaning of life on this earth, a path to growth, human development, and personal fulfillment.”
 (Laudato Sì, para.
 127-128).